Jutho/KrylovKit.jl/docs/src/man/implementation.md

 KrylovKit.block_qr!
 ```

-Additional procedures applied to the block are as follows:
+Additional procedure applied to the block is as follows:
 ```@docs
 KrylovKit.block_reorthogonalize!
-KrylovKit.block_orthogonalize!
 ```